Busselton Half Ironman, May 2010:

 - Percentage extra swam: 24%

-Wow - thanks to Dan's data, you can clearly see the huge scope for losing time from poor navigation in open water.
-Whilst some of the extra distance measured by the GPS may be due to swell motion, it's clear that most of it is from straying off course - we've seen other GPS data at the same races showing much better navigation.
+It's easy to see the huge scope for losing time from poor navigation in triathlon and open water swim races.
+Whilst some of the extra distances measured by the GPS may be due to swell motion and currents, it's clear that most of it is from straying off course.
+We know that because the pro athlete splits for these races were exactly the pace you'd expect them to swim.

-Food for thought isn't it?
-If we wrote a blog post about an easy way to improve your stroke technique to take ten minutes out of your swim split you'd hang off our every word!
-And yet, most triathletes never develop or practice their navigation and sighting skills.
+Food for thought?
+If we wrote a Blog post about how we could improve your stroke technique and take ten minutes out of your swim split you'd hang off our every word!
+And yet, most triathletes never develop or practise their navigation and sighting skills.
+Until now we've never been able to accurately track how a swimmer travels in open water - and this probably explains the lack of focus on open water skills.
+A swimmer can measure their 100m time or count their strokes per length and so spends a lot of focus on these metrics - "what gets measured gets done!".

 We're now rapidly approaching the northern hemisphere race season.
 If you are looking to get the best out of yourself in the water we strongly recommend you devote one of your weekly swims towards open water skills.
-The ideal way to do this is to train in open water in a group, however you can do a pretty good job working on your sighting and drafting techniques in the pool too.
+The ideal way to do this is to train in open water in a group, however you can work on your sighting and drafting skills in the pool too.

-A big thank you from us to Dan for being a great sport and allowing us to share his navigation skills with the world!
+A special thanks to Dan for being a great sport and sharing his data with us.